 Sudoku puzzles can help patients stay busy during treatment and keep their mind sharp!

 Including a journal to record their thoughts, or write down any questions they may have for their doctor may also be helpful.
 It is also great to have to keep a diet or symptom journal so you can be sure to share any concerns with your nurse or doctor.

 More on Care+Wear:

-Care+Wear is a startup that designs innovative healthwear to create more positive and effective healing experiences for patients everywhere.
+Care+Wear designs innovative healthwear to create more positive and effective healing experiences for patients everywhere.
 Our goal is to bring innovation and design into the healthcare industry.
 We believe that you fully deserve a right to be seen as person first, and as a patient second.